oliverleopold/9Round-Timer/README.md

 # 9Round-Timer
-A timer for 9Round employees
+A NodeJS software for 9Round trainers to track the remaining time and give smart active rests.